Mohab-Ezzat99/News_app/README.md

 # News_app
-News app allows the user to follow latest news of USA,Egypt and India in sections sports,health,science,entertainment & technologies.
+News app allows the user to follow latest news of USA,Egypt and India in sections Sports ,Health ,Science ,Entertainment &Technologies.

 # Tools